adevianin/adevianin.github.io/README.md

 ### 🏢 Back-End / Front-End Developer — Master of Code Global
 2015 – 2022 | Cherkasy, Ukraine

-#### ZipifyPages (JS / Vue.js, Backbone.js)
-* Worked on ZipifyPages, a large e-commerce SaaS page builder for Shopify.
+#### ZipifyPages — Large e-commerce SaaS page builder for Shopify
-* Developed advanced, high-complexity UI features using Vue.js, Backbone.js, and a heavily customized WYSIWYG editor built on Summernote.
+* Developed high-complexity UI features using Vue.js, Backbone.js, and a heavily customized WYSIWYG editor built on Summernote.
-* Created numerous reusable UI components and implemented complex pop-ups, menus, and analytics visualizations.
-* Regularly performed code reviews, debugging, and refactoring to maintain code clarity and performance.
+* Regularly performed code reviews and refactoring to maintain code clarity and performance.
-* Mentored several junior developers, helping them understand project architecture, improve code quality, and follow best practices.
+* Mentored several junior developers, helping them understand project architecture and improve code quality.
 * _“Anton is a machine when it comes to delivering tasks of any complexity.”_ — Evaluator feedback, 2021

 ##### Contribution: